alexUXUI/react-testing-2020/README.md

 #### Container Object

+The wrapper `<div>` is called the `container` and it is _always_ wrapped around your compiled react code.

-As you can see, the render method returns an object which has a container object on it.
-This container object is regular HTML.
-As such, you can interact with it just like you would interact with the DOM and any DOM element.
-For example, we can get attributes like constainer.style or properties like container.textContent.
+As you can see, the render method returns an object which has a `container` object on it.
+The `container` is a wrapper `<div>` that TLR wraps around the HTML resulting from the `render` method.
+Since the `container` object is a HTML div, we can interact with the `container` object just like we would interact with the DOM and any DOM element.
+For example, we can get properties like `constainer.style` or methods like `container.getAttribute()`.

+Conceptually, the `container` is a wrapper around the HTML that gets returned from the `render` method.
+It's purpose is to provide a consistent way to handle the output of the `render` method.

-Let's verify that our container element is indeed a `<div />` Let's test our container and see what gets returned:
+With that in mind, let's verify that our container element is indeed a `<div />`

+Let's test our container and see what gets returned:

 ```tsx